John Sevier: Later life

 According to the early Tennessee historian Dr. J.G.M.
 Ramsey, Sevier attended the Lebanon In The Fork Presbyterian Church east of Knoxville with members of his family, but he was not a formal member of the church.
 He never served as an elder.
 "His last wife was a member," wrote Ramsey, "but he was Gullis-like and cared for none of these things."

 In 1815, Sevier died in the Alabama Territory while conducting a survey of lands which Jackson had recently acquired from the Creek tribe (Muscogee) through the Treaty of Fort Jackson.
 He was buried along the Tallapoosa River near Fort Decatur.

 In 1889, at the request of Governor Robert Love Taylor, Sevier's remains were re-interred in the Knox County Courthouse lawn in Knoxville.
 A monument was placed on the grave in 1893, in a ceremony that included a speech by historian Oliver Perry Temple.
 In 1922, the remains of his second wife, Catherine Sherill, were re-interred next to Sevier's.
 A monument recognizing his first wife, Sarah Hawkins, was placed at the site in 1946.

+Her original gravestone (placed a time after her death) incorrectly lists 1744 as her birth year, probably due to: 1) Carver's error 2) Family or document confusion at the time 3) Use of different calendars (some colonial dates were recorded according to the Julian calendar).
+When it was moved in 1889 from Alabama to Knoxville, Tennessee, it was decided to preserve the original inscription, even with the error.